windward-studios/ikvm/README.md

 ## Package NuGet

-- build the project as normal
+- build a signed version of the project
 - from the nuget directory run these commands
 - nant IKVM.nuspec
 - nant nupkg